1967 March on the Pentagon: Protest

-On October 21, 1967 the National Mobilization Committee to End the War in Vietnam started the protest with a rally at the Lincoln Memorial.
+On October 21, 1967, approximately 100,000 people gathered near the Lincoln Memorial in Washington D.C., to protest the Vietnam War.
+The demonstration began with a rally featuring speeches from notable figures such as Dr. Benjamin Spock and performances by countercultural folk singer Phil Ochs.
+Additional notable attendees included persons such as Norman Mailer, Robert Lowell, Dwight MacDonald, Noam Chomsky, and Paul Goodman were in attendance.
 The attendees were socially diverse ranging from middle class professionals, clergymen, hippies, and black activists.
-The initial rally, which was galvanized by a concert performance from counterculture folk singer Phil Ochs, and featured serious as well as antic-laced speeches.
-Notable people such as Norman Mailer, Robert Lowell, Dwight MacDonald, Noam Chomsky, and Paul Goodman were in attendance.

 From the Lincoln Memorial protesters then marched towards the Pentagon.
-As the protesters neared the Pentagon, they were met by soldiers of the 82nd Airborne Division who formed a human barricade blocking the Pentagon steps.
-Not to be dissuaded, Abbie Hoffman vowed to levitate the Pentagon claiming he would attempt to use psychic energy to levitate the Pentagon until it would turn orange and begin to vibrate, at which time the war in Vietnam would end.
-Allen Ginsberg led Tibetan chants to assist Hoffman.
+As the protesters neared the Pentagon, they were met by soldiers of the 82nd Airborne Division who formed a human barricade blocking the Pentagon steps to prevent access to the building.

-Some protesters tried to rush inside the Pentagon but were prevented.
-Tear gas and rifle butts were then used to beat back the crowd.
-Protesters faced down troops with bayonets for hours, around midnight troops chased most protesters away.
+In a symbolic act, activist Abbie Hoffman vowed to levitate the Pentagon.
+Hoffman claimed he would employ the use of psychic energy to levitate the Pentagon until it turned orange and begin to vibrate, at which time the war in Vietnam would end.
+The event was accompanied by Allen Ginsberg leading Tibetan chants to assist Hoffman.